 We Have Complained to the FDA!

 We are starting to sound like a cracked record when it comes to complaints about prescription drug ads.
-We are especially aggravated about the “formula” that drug companies have come up with to distract people from the part of the commercial that talks about nasty side effects.
+The “formula” that drug companies have come up with to distract people from the part of the commercial that talks about nasty side effects.
 In virtually every ad you will see people smiling and having a good time when the announcer starts listing horrific drug side effects.
 Here is an article we wrote about this:

 “Thank you for taking the time to alert us to potentially misleading promotion.
 You and other healthcare providers are some of the most important resources we have in monitoring promotional activities in the prescription drug market.
 Below is a detailed explanation of how we will use the information you have provided to help stop misleading promotion.

 “If you provided contact information in your complaint, an Office of Prescription Drug Promotion (OPDP) representative may contact you to see if you would like to discuss your complaint.”

 As far as we can tell there has been no follow-up.
 People are still smiling during the scary parts of the commercials.
 There is one other tactic.
 The Chantix “Cold Turkey” commercial has come up with other visual strategies to distract you.
 Here is a link so you can see for yourself.